List of active Indian military aircraft

 The Indian Armed Forces consists of Indian Army, Indian Navy, and Indian Air Force.
 These three arms and the Indian Coast Guard operate a combination of combat, reconnaissance, tanker, and transport aircraft, helicopters, and unmanned aerial vehicles.

-The Su-30MKI, assembled in India, forms the major inventory of the Indian combat aircraft.
-Tejas was the first indigenous fighter aircraft, which became part of the air force in 2015.
-Rafale is the latest entry into the air force, having being inducted in July 2020.
-Other combat aircraft include the Russian MiG 29, French Mirage, and British Jaguar aircraft.
+The Sukhoi Su-30MKI, assembled in India, forms the major inventory of the Indian combat aircraft.
+HAL Tejas, the indigenous fourth generation fighter aircraft, became part of the air force in 2015.
+Dassault Rafale is the latest entry into the air force, having been inducted in July 2020.
+Other combat aircraft include the Russian Mikoyan MiG-29, French Dassault Mirage, and British SEPECAT Jaguar aircraft.
 The armed forces operate a combination of various transport aircraft including tactical and strategic airlifters.
 Majority of this fleet is composed of the legacy Antonov An-32, Dornier 228, and Hawker Siddeley HS 748 aircraft.
-In the 2010s, the air force inducted large American air-lifters C-17 and C-130J aircraft in the fleet.
-In 2023, it started inducting C-295 transport aircraft to replace its older ageing fleet.
+In the 2010s, the air force inducted large American air-lifters such as Boeing C-17 and Lockheed Martin C-130J into the fleet.
+In 2023, it started inducting Airbus C-295 transport aircraft to replace the older aircraft in its fleet.

-The Indian helicopter fleet consists of the French Alouette and SA 315, which were license built in India.
-The Russian made Mil Mi-17 and Mil Mi-24 forms the major complement of the helicopter fleet.
-HAL has designed and built various helicopters locally for the usage of armed forces such as the Dhruv, Prachand, and Rudra.
-Since the late 2020s, India has inducted American made AH-64 and CH-47 into the fleet.
+The Indian helicopter fleet consists of the French Aérospatiale Alouette III and SA 315B Lama, which were license built in India.
+The Russian made Mil Mi-17 and Mi-24 forms the major complement of the helicopter fleet.
+Hindustan Aeronautics Limited has designed and built various helicopters locally for the usage of armed forces such as the HAL Dhruv, Prachand, and Rudra.
+Since the late 2020s, India has inducted American made Boeing AH-64 Apache and CH-47 Chinook into the fleet.
 The Indian fleet also consists of various other reconnaissance and trainer aircraft and unmanned aerial vehicles which include both local and imported planes.